 Our commitment for raw material wood pulp sourcing is aligned with Canopy to ensure that supply chains are free of ancient and endangered forests as part of the CanopyStyle initiative.
 This includes a preference for FSC certification, and we will also report on this in future.

 Sustainability experts WRAP have just launched a new initiative - The UK Plastics Pact.
 The pact aims to change the plastic packaging system in the UK and help tackle plastic waste and keep it out of the ocean.
 As part of this commitment, we’ve agreed to hit a series of ambitious targets by 2025, including making 100% of our plastic reusable, recyclable or compostable.
 The good news is, we’re already well on our way to meeting many of those targets.
 You can find out more on WRAP's website by clicking here.

 Animal Welfare Policy

-Here at Tu we believe it is really important to be fair to the people, the environment and the world we live in and ensuring any animal derived material is sourced sustainably is an important part of that.
-We uphold the highest animal welfare standards for any animal derivatives in our products and in addition to this do not allow the use of animal fur, mohair or angora in any of our products.
+Here at Tu, we believe it is important to be fair to the people, the environment and the world we live in and ensuring any animal derived material is sourced sustainably is an important part of that.
+We uphold the highest animal welfare standards for any animal derivatives in our products and in addition to this do not allow the use of animal fur, mohair, or angora in any of our products.
 We do allow wool and leather from certified sources.
 We also use the RDS (Responsible Down Standard) certification for any feather or down in our products.